jaredlafer/runtime-updater/README.md

     $ python -m unittest tests

-The tests here provide examples of how a developer might prepare functions to update another function on the server.
+The tests here provide examples of how a developer might prepare functions to update another function on the server, so they are a useful guide to the application's logic.

 ## Functionality
 As this is a proof of concept, the only route in `updateable_api/views.py` that can be updated is